Home

 Now warm up the crystals remaining in tank T1a.
 They are nearly pure with respect to exclusion of impurity Sn.
 Drain out this liquid to another tank T2a via a micron filter.
 This filtrate is very pure.
 The purpose of the micron filter is to try to trap in the tank T1a impurities that were incorporated into the solid crystal but not chemically bound.
 These impurities will tend to drain out to tank T1b via the course filter at the next opportunity.

-A detailed description of the design and operation of the Uranyl Nitrate Hexahydrate automatic crystal growing chamber is set out at:
+A detailed description of the design and operation of a typical Tank Tna containing the Uranyl Nitrate Hexahydrate automatic crystal growing chamber is set out at:

 Uranyl Nitrate Hexahydrate Crystal Growth